 Assunta Del Priore specialises in employment law.
-She has extensive experience in advising and representing in this area.
-She has been instructed by businesses of all sizes, public bodies, trade organizations and individuals in a wide range of employment disputes.
-She has a particular interest in discrimination law and in mental health issues in the employment law context.
-She is ranked tier 1 in the Legal 500 2015.
+She is experienced in advising and representing in this area.
+She has been instructed on behalf of businesses, local authorities, other public bodies, trade unions and individual claimants in a wide range of employment disputes.
+She has a particular interest in disability discrimination issues and in mental health in the employment law context.
+She is ranked tier 1 in the Legal 500.

 RECENT CASES OF INTEREST

-• CD v Chief Constable of H. The Claimant succeeded in his claims of failures to make reasonable adjustments to the conditions in which he took a professional exam.
+- CD v Chief Constable of H. The Claimant, who was dyslexic, succeeded in his claims of failures to make reasonable adjustments to the conditions in which he took a professional exam.
 Remedy included compensation for loss of a chance of promotion.

-• BH v SSSC Ltd. The Claimant was successful in his claims of disability discrimination, victimisation and unfair dismissal.
+- BH v SSSC Ltd. The Claimant, who suffered from anxiety and depression, was successful in his claims of disability discrimination, victimisation and unfair dismissal.
 The Tribunal rejected the Respondent’s submissions that a Polkey deduction was appropriate.

-• O'C & Others v 1.
-Borough Council of C, 2.
-HHA Limited.
+- O'C & Others v 1.
+Borough Council of C and Another.
 A case which concerned entitlement to rest breaks and daily/weekly rest periods under the Working Time Regulations 1998.
 It was of potential national significance in that it concerned whether or not the rest break pattern of residential care workers in supported living accommodation for vulnerable adults was compliant with the Working Time Regulations 1998.

 - Royal Mencap Society v Tomlinson-Blake I.C.R.
 1186.
 The meaning of 'time work' in Regulation 30 of the National Minimum Wage Regulations 2015.